SCAM CHOWDER: Five-Ingredient Mystery #2

 "Your book highlighted the problem of fraud against seniors...an excellent mystery coupled with a great public service announcement!"

 Granddad asks Val to make chowder for his dinner party without telling her that he plans to expose one of his guests as a financial scammer targeting retirees.
 When the suspected scammer dies after eating the chowder, Granddad is the chief suspect.
 In trying to prove his innocence, he and Val uncover a variety of scams against retirees.

-Like other cozy mysteries, Scam Chowder has its light moments, but it also explores a serious subject, as the above comment by a reader indicates.
-Financial fraud against seniors is rampant, a crime often under-reported and under-prosecuted.
+Like other cozy mysteries, Scam Chowder has its light moments, but it also explores a serious subject.
+Financial fraud against seniors is rampant, an under-reported, and under-prosecuted crime.
 I learned a lot about this type of swindle when financial con artists targeted my father.
-With the sleuth's grandfather in the cast of the Five-Ingredient mysteries, I had a perfect opportunity to share what I'd learned about such scams.
+With the sleuth's grandfather in the cast of the Five-Ingredient Mysteries, I had a perfect opportunity to explore such scams.